snabbco/snabb/README.md

 The glibc wrappers hide this, and call the 32 bit calls anyway, so should be ok.

-## fcntl
-Some helper functions for fcntl features such as file locking should be added?

-## sysctl
-Need a trivial sysctl wrapper (write to /proc/sys)

-## cgroups
-Need a cgroup interface.

 ## netlink
 Allow configuring and getting properties by name.
 Allow get for just one interface.